vircon32/CommunityContent/CustomBIOS/BiosWithoutLogoDebug/Readme.md

 No  decoding  will  be  done for  BIOS-originating  errors,  for  obvious reasons.

-The formatting pedant in me would love to column-align the decoded output of assembly instructions, parameters.

 -----------------------------------------------------------------------------

-# Configuring Vircon32 to use a custom BIOS
+## Configuring Vircon32 to use a custom BIOS

 By default,  Vircon32 will use  the Bios/StandardBios.v32 located  in the Vircon32 Emulator directory.